0

 The liver: the body’s waste treatment plant

-Depending on the body’s needs, the liver supplies glycogen, glucose and fatty acids, and synthesises blood proteins (albumin, hemoglobin, globulin, etc, as well as coagulation factors).
+Depending on the body’s needs, the liver supplies glycogen, glucose, and fatty acids, and synthesizes blood proteins (albumin, hemoglobin, globulin, etc, as well as coagulation factors).

 So for overall drainage of the emunctory organs, it’s vital to take care of the liver and ensure it remains working as it should.